mirleft/ocaml-asn1-combinators/README.md

 %%VERSION%%

-asn1-combinators is a library for declarative definitions of ASN.1 grammars, embedded in OCaml.
-Such definitions allow parsing and serialization.
+asn1-combinators is a library for expressing ASN.1 in OCaml.
+Skip the notation part of ASN.1, and embed the abstract syntax directly in the language.
+These abstract syntax representations can be used for parsing, serialization, or random testing.

-Only BER and DER encoding are supported at the moment.
+The only ASN.1 encodings currently supported are BER and DER.

 asn1-combinators is distributed under the ISC license.